 No local rail traffic within the state was recorded, as truck transport is typically a more flexible and appropriate method for moving freight to destinations within the state.
-This distribution is projected to remain relatively constant through 2030.

-Total traffic growth will be growing at 2.9 percent over the long term.
-The tables below present rail flows by weight.
+Total rail traffic growth will be growing at 1.7 percent over the long term in terms of tons and 1.4% in terms of value.
+The Table 32 and Table 33 below present rail flows by weight and value, respectively.